anchore/sbom-action/README.md

     image: example/image_name
 ```

-To use a specific container registry, prefix the image with the domain:
+To use a specific container registry, prefix the image with the domain.
+This will
+attempt to use the Docker daemon and by association, any previously configured
+credentials.
+If the Docker daemon is not available, a direct connection to the
+registry will be attempted:

 ```yaml
 - uses: anchore/sbom-action@main